kins-dev/igrill-smoker/readme.md

 bash run-install.sh
 ```

+Secure your instance using the instructions at <https://github.com/galeone/letsencrypt-lighttpd/blob/master/renew.sh>

 After starting the run-install.sh script, you should turn on your iGrill v2.
 Installation shouldn't take long and the device is needed for setup.

 Find your Kasa IP address